dills122/Blog/_posts/2019-01-05-tpl-dataflow-introduction.md

 ## Introduction

-Processing data concurrently is hard, especially when data integrity is key and lets be honest when isn't that a requirement in the enterprise world.
-Good news for all .NET fan boys out there, the Microsoft has a library called TPL Dataflow for just this type of workflow.
-TPL gains its robustness from its design in the form of "pipelines" by connecting different types of processing or transporting block in a flow.
-This design allows the underlying library to handle the overhead of managing threads and processing order.
-Throughout this introduction we will discuss the fundamentals of TPL and gives some example use cases.
+Processing data concurrently is hard, especially when data integrity is key and when isn't that priority number one.
+Well good news for all .NET fan boys out there, Microsoft has a library called TPL Dataflow for just this type of workflow.
+TPL gains its robustness from the design, which focuses on building "pipelines" by connecting different types of blocks in a flow then processing the data through the finished pipeline.
+This design allows the underlying library to handle the overhead of managing threads and processing order and allow the developer to focus on their job.
+Throughout this introduction we will discuss the fundamentals of TPL and gives some examples of it.

 ## Contents